matthewbub/weather-prototype/README.md

 - [ ] user should be able to delete a location item
 - [ ] UI is busted in desktop when added a new location
 - [ ] Do not send http requests to `location-auto-complete` on empty inputs
+- [ ] Create a CRON job that executes `nwsWeatherAlertsByState` across all 50 states every hour or something.
+Log those to our database, we'll pull from them in an effort to not stress the Governments networks

 ### backlog TODO
 - [ ] i didn't know gps coordinates change over time.
 We'll need a background job to run X times a year to ensure coordinates remain aligned